Self-Sovereign Identity and eIDAS 2.0: An Analysis of Control, Privacy, and Legal Implications: Introduction

 Modern web and cloud services rely on centralized client-server architectures, introducing risks such as downtime, connectivity issues, and privacy concerns \cite{yeung2023decentralization}; these issues are inherited by the current Identity Management systems (IDMS).
 The success of Blockchain networks \cite{hashemi2020cryptocurrency} and Smart Contracts opened the door for truly decentralized applications (Dapps) \cite{7}, which was in general made thanks to the emergence of Distributed Leger Technologies (DLTs) \cite{rauchs2018distributed}.
 These ledgers constitute a consensus record with cryptographic audit trails maintained by a peer-to-peer network and validated by its nodes.
 Moreover, these technologies have enabled the exploration of new paradigms, such as Self-Sovereign Identity (SSI) models \cite{preukschat2021self}; SSI allows identity holders complete management and control over their digital identities.
 However, SSI models conflict with eIDAS 2.0 due to differences in some of their objectives.

 Current literature on digital identity primarily focuses either on the potential regulatory implications of eIDAS 2.0 or the technological implementation of SSI.
-Few studies rigorously examine the compatibility of SSI principles with the eIDAS 2.0 Architecture Reference Framework (ARF).
-This work employs a structured combination of conceptual, analytical comparative, systematic and normative analysis methodology to study compatibility between SSI principles and the eIDAS 2.0 regulation along with its ARF.
-It seeks to identify potential areas of tension and conflict, propose practical adjustments to improve alignment, and offer a guidelines framework for integrating SSI concepts into regulated European digital identity systems.
+Few studies rigorously examine the compatibility of SSI principles with the eIDAS 2.0 Architecture Reference Framework (ARF) \cite{eudi-arf-v280}.
+This work employs a structured methodological approach that combines descriptive and comparative analysis, systematic gap analysis and normative analysis to evaluate the compatibility of SSI principles and the eIDAS 2.0 regulation, as operationalized through its ARF.
+It examines areas of alignment and points of friction, while highlighting how specific architectural and legal choices influence the extent to which SSI concepts can be incorporated into the EUDI framework.

-In this work, we present the following contributions: \begin{itemize} \item We consolidate contextually congruent SSI properties from diverse sources into categories to form a coherent evaluation framework. \item We concretize these properties into criteria for systematic assessment and compliance study. \item We perform a comparative analysis of compliant centralized technologies and their decentralized counterparts \item We apply the evaluation framework to eIDAS 2.0 and its ARF. \item We offer targeted technical and regulatory improvement to strengthen SSI-compliant implantation within the European Digital Identity (EUDI) ecosystem. \end{itemize}
+The theoretical contribution of this work lies in turning a fragmented body of SSI and eIDAS literature into a coherent evaluative lens for legal and technical analysis.
+Rather than treating SSI as a fixed or universally agreed model, the study consolidates recurring properties from prior work into an assessment structure that can be used to examine regulatory and architectural choices in a more systematic way; in particular: \begin{itemize} \item We consolidate recurring SSI properties from diverse sources into a coherent evaluation framework. \item We translate these properties into criteria for a systematic compatibility assessment. \item We compare compliant centralized identity mechanisms with their decentralized counterparts. \item We apply the framework to eIDAS 2.0 and its ARF. \item We identify targeted technical and regulatory adjustments to strengthen and improve SSI-compliant implantation within the European Digital Identity (EUDI) ecosystem.